 The Penn State Extension is an educational network offering Pennsylvanians access to the Penn State University's resources and expertise.
 The Extension is funded by the U.S. Department of Agriculture and state and county governments.
-Through this county-based partnership, Penn State Extension educators, faculty, and local volunteers work together to share research-based information with local residents.
-The Extension offers a number of courses and workshops to assist agricultural businesses, from “Crop Insurance Education” to “Social Media and Mobile Technology for Agricultural Businesses.”
+Through this county-based partnership, Penn State Extension educators, faculty, and local volunteers work together to share research-based information with residents.
+The Extension offers several courses and workshops to assist agricultural businesses, from “Crop Insurance Education” to “Social Media and Mobile Technology for Agricultural Businesses.”

 University of Pennsylvania School of Veterinary Medicine

 The School of Veterinary Medicine at the University of Pennsylvania (Penn Vet) was founded in 1884, and has a longstanding tradition as a global leader in veterinary medicine education, research, and clinical care.
 Penn Vet’s Center for Animal Health and Productivity serves the agricultural community by developing innovative animal management tools and strategies for promoting economic efficiency and environmental sustainability.
 Penn Vet is a member of the One Health Initiative, linking human, animal, and environmental health.